-The access lamp still lights or blinks even when the power switch is <OFF>.
+The access lamp still lights or blinks even when the power is turned off.

 If the power is turned off while an image is being recorded to the card, the access lamp will remain on/continue to blink for a few seconds.
 When the image recording is completed, the power will turn off automatically.